 For one week in October, entrepreneurial-minded students in the College of Arts and Architecture had an opportunity to have their art business ideas workshopped by Steven Wasser, the former owner and CEO of Powell Flutes and well-respected art philanthropist, educator, collector and businessman.

-Wasser’s time at Penn State as the first arts entrepreneur in-residence was made possible by the Arts Entrepreneurship program, which is home tothe arts cluster of the Intercollege Minor in Entrepreneurship and Innovation that aims to empower artists and arts entrepreneurs by offering the business knowledge and skills needed to develop a sustainable career in the arts.
+Wasser’s time at Penn State as the first arts entrepreneur-in-residence was made possible by the Arts Entrepreneurship program, which is part of the Intercollege Minor in Entrepreneurship and Innovation (ENTI).
+The Arts Entrepreneurship program aims to empower artists and arts entrepreneurs by offering the business knowledge and skills needed to develop a sustainable career in the arts.
+Financial support for the residency was provided by the Powell Family Foundation's Richard Powell Committe (no affiliation to Powell Flutes).
+The foundation has been a consistent financial supporter of the arts at Penn State.

 The College of Arts and Architecture’s inaugural professor in arts entrepreneurship, Jonathan Gangi, said Wasser’s time at Penn State provided students with an excellent connection between classroom content and real-world applications.